scverse/scanpy_usage/171111_SPRING_export/README.md

 ### Exporting AnnData objects to SPRING

-In contrast to Scanpy's builtin visualization tools, the graph drawing tool of [Weinreb *et al.* (2017)](https://doi.org/10.1101/090332) allows an *interactive* exploration of the data.
+In contrast to Scanpy's builtin visualization tools, the graph drawing tool SPRING of [Weinreb *et al.* (2017)](https://doi.org/10.1101/090332) allows an *interactive* exploration of the data.